kloia/klopac/CONTRIBUTING.md

 ### Prerequisites

-1. Install Go

-    KloPaC requires Go 1.18
+1. For the Entrypoint Layer development, KloPaC requires:

+- **Go 1.18**

+2. For the other layers development, KloPaC requires:

+- **Ansible 5.2.0**

 ### Use a Consistent Coding Style

 1. The coding style suggested by the Golang community is used in KloPaC.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.
 1. Use two spaces for indentation rather than tabs in YAML files.
-1. On the Dockerfile side, we mainly use Ubuntu 20.04 as the base image.
+1. On the Dockerfile side, we mainly use Ubuntu 20.04, SUSE Linux and Red Hat Enterprise Linux as the base image.
 We try not to use the root user and keep the number of layers and image size as low as possible.

 ## Getting Started